oleksandrsirenko/cloud-native-foundations/solutions/kubernetes/k3s_cluster.md

-# Exercise 3: Deploy Your First Kubernetes Cluster
+# :pencil2: Exercise 3: Deploy Your First Kubernetes Cluster

 In the previous steps, we have already created simple applications, dockerized them, and pushed Doker images to the docker hub.
 So the next step will be to deploy one of these apps from image to Kubernetes cluster on our local machine directly from our Docker Hub.

-**NOTE**: This exercise is slightly different from the original one - it was modified according to more practical use cases and connect student progress from the previous lessons.
+> :pushpin: **NOTE: This exercise is slightly different from the original one - it was modified according to more practical use cases and connect student progress from the previous lessons.**

-## Task 1: Create Kubernetes Cluster
+## Exercise 3.1: Create Kubernetes Cluster

 Create k3s Kubernetes cluster on the local machine using Virtual Box and Vagrant

-## Task 2: Deploy Application to the Kubernetes Cluster
+## Exercise 3.2: Deploy Application to the Kubernetes Cluster

 Deploy an application of your choice (go-helloworld or python-helloworld) to the cluster directly from the Docker Hub.

-## Solution 3.1: Create Kubernetes Cluster
+## :bulb: Solution 3.1: Create Kubernetes Cluster

 ### Install Required Tools